Slovakia Entry Requirements

 Valid Passport

-Required for all non-EU/EEA/Swiss citizens.
-Must be valid for at least 3 months beyond your planned departure from the Schengen Area and issued within the last 10 years.
+Must be valid for at least 3 months beyond departure date and issued within last 10 years

 Proof of Accommodation